Small symplectic caps and embeddings of homology balls in the complex projective plane: Preliminaries

 Baker, Van-Horn-Morris, and the first author showed that every torus knot in any lens space is rationally fibered.

 \begin{lemma}[Baker--Etnyre--Van-Horn-Morris \cite{BEV:robd}] A torus knot $T_{p,q}$ in a lens space $L(r,s)$ is a rationally fibered knot.
 Moreover, \begin{itemize} \item the torus framing is larger than the page slope for positive torus knots, \item the torus framing is less than the page slope for negative torus knots, \end{itemize} and if the torus knot is nontrivial, then the page and torus framings differ by more than one. \end{lemma} One may see why this is true (especially the last statement) by noting that $L(r,s)$ is the union of two solid tori $S_1$ and $S_2$ and that a (rational) Seifert surface for $T_{p,q}$ can be built by taking some number of meridional disks in $S_1$ and some other number in $S_2$ and then resolving their intersections on $\partial S_1=\partial S_2$ in either a positive or negative way.
 In the case $T_{p,q}$ is null-homologous, each resolution contributes $\pm 1$ to the difference between the torus and Seifert framing.
 This is similar when $T_{p,q}$ is only rationally null-homologous, except that the ``Seifert framing" is not exactly a framing.
+The fact that the complement of $T_{p,q}$ is fibered follows similarly to the same fact in $S^3$.
+Specifically, the complement is build by gluing $S^1\times [1,2]\times [0,1]$ to $S_1$ and $S_2$ so that $S^1\times \{i\}\times [0,1]$ is glued to an annulus in $\partial S_i$.
+The fibration of the $S_i$ by disks (thought of as $0$-handles) and $S^1\times [1,2]\times [0,1]$ by disks (thought of as $1$-handles) gives the fibration of the complement of $T_{p,q}$ by rational Seifert surfaces.